Last Update: 3/17/22

 Proving Fault And Negligence

-Simply stated, a tenant must produce facts to show how the fall was caused by the landlord.
-To do so, a tenant should gather evidence that the landlord/owner was negligent because the landlord had (1) a legal duty to the tenant that (2) was breached and this breach of duty (3) was the proximate cause of the (4) personal injuries sustained by the tenant in the slip and fall.
+Simply stated, a tenant must produce facts, admissible evidence, to show how the fall was caused by the landlord’s negligence in maintaining the building.
+That’s because a landlord/owner has a legal duty to provide the tenant with a safe place to live.
+If a breach of that duty was the cause of the tenant’s injuries from a slip and fall then the tenant can recover his/her damages.

-There are different types of evidence that a victim can use to prove the landlord is at fault for a slip and fall occurring on its premises.
-Some of which include:
+There are different types of evidence that a victim can use to prove the landlord is negligent or at fault for a slip and fall on its premises, including:

 - Witness statements